dwdevs/rails-app/README.md

 This **Ruby on Rails -** application is architected for deployment using Docker containers, organised into distinct tiers:
   - **WEB -** NGINX is deployed as a reverse proxy, routing http://localhost requests locally to the Rails server at http://app:3000
   - **APP -** Ruby on Rails application and server running on port :3000 and rails configuration in **/usr/src/app/**
-  - **DB -** PostgreSQL Database Server with app database with rails configuration, authenticted and rails app created with --database=postgresql
+  - **DB -** PostgreSQL Database Server with app database and rails configuration authenticted to Postgresql database

 Docker Compose manages the deployments, volumes, and networking for this multi-container solution.

-Below, you will find the configuration details and step-by-step deployment instructions.

-## Table of Contents
+## Table of Contents ##
 - [System Requirements](#system-requirements)
 - [Tech Stack](#tech-stack)
 - [Deploy and Manage](#deploy-and-manage)